Who We Are

 OneJax is a nonprofit organization that seeks to promote diversity as the foundation for a strong community.
 We work to increase respect and improve relationships among people who represent the rich menagerie of religious, ethnic, racial and cultural groups that compose our community.

-OneJax is an interfaith organization dedicated to achieving civility, understanding and respect for all through education, dialogue and community-building.
+OneJax is an interfaith organization dedicated to achieving civility, understanding and respect for all people.

 Originally formed as a local chapter of the National Conference of Christians and Jews in 1970 and later known as the National Conference for Community and Justice, the organization has addressed the ever-changing needs and challenges that come with promoting interfaith respect, acceptance and inclusion.
 In 2005, the Jacksonville chapter disaffiliated from its national group and formed OneJax.